sysy-inc/zprp-23z-python-orm/docs/source/model.rst

   person = Person('Ada', 23)

 *__db_table__* is an optional attribute, representing the name of a table in your database.
 The rest of the attributes are mapped to the database columns.
 You can add new attributes using the following pattern: *'attr_name: Optional[python_type | FieldType] = FieldType()'*.
-You can define the primary key by yourself, using the *AutoField*, but skibidi can also do this for you automatically.
+You can define the primary key by yourself, using the *AutoField* so database will manage assigning value to it or any other field type with primary key option set to True (*FieldType(primary_key=True)*).
+If you don't create primary key field, skibidi will do this for you automatically.

 Inheritance
 -----------